ngeiger19/seniorproject-PacificWhales/Milestone 2/Class_Project_Definition_201920.md

 5. "Standard" logins are fine.
 Use email (must be unique) for username and then require an 8+ character password.
 Will eventually need to confirm email to try to prevent some forms of misuse.
 Admins and contractors must have an offline confirmation by our employees and then the "super" admin adds them manually.
 6. The core entity is the athlete.
 They are essentially free agents in the system.
 They can be a member of one or more teams at one time, then change at any time.
 Later when we want to have teams and do predictive analysis we'll let the coaches assemble their own teams and add/remove athletes from their rosters.
 7. The first stats we want are: 1) display PR's prominantly in each race event, 2) show a historical picture/plot of performance, per race type and distance, 3) some measure of how they rank compared to other athletes, both current and historical, 4) something that shows how often they compete in each race event, i.e. which events are they competing in most frequently, and alternately, which events are they "avoiding"
+8. They might want to have a platform or forum for coaches, swimmers, and admins to communicate or share some of their personal experience or techniques about swimming.

 ## Initial Modeling